-Not long ago, office collaboration was considered to be a fad of management theorists; a term that was used only by companies that were growing and couldn’t afford cabin space for individual employees.
+Not long ago, office collaboration was considered to be a fad of management theorists.
+A term that was used only by companies that were growing and couldn’t afford cabin space for individual employees.

 Beyond Google and Facebook, when it comes to smaller businesses which are still growing, installing a collaborative culture in an organization is not an easy task.
-It starts with the management putting collaboration a clear company policy and make it a part of the corporate narrative.
+It starts with the management putting collaboration a clear company policy.
+And make it a part of the corporate narrative.
 At the same time, there are a few intuitive ways to build a collaborative work-space.

 One of the simplest ways you can inject a collaborative working culture in the work-space is by adapting an open office design.
 An open office design is an office layout, devoid of cabins or dedicated pods for people.
 As a result, people are free to sit wherever they feel the most productive.